 - Sleep boosts our immune systems by enhancing the functioning of T cells.
 T cells are crucial for the immune system's ability to respond quickly and efficiently to any threats.
 During sleep, mature T cells are sent to lymph nodes and they record immunological memories.

-- Prolonged sleep deprivation along with stress impairs T cells functions and leads to dysfunctional immune system.
-Lack of sleep can severely impair your immunity and make you more vulnerable to any kind of infections.
+- Prolonged sleep deprivation along with stress impairs T cells functions and leads to a dysfunctional immune system.
+Lack of sleep can severely impair your immunity and make you more vulnerable to any kind of infection.

-- Sleep and healing are also tightly related, that also explains why we sleep more during our sickness.
+- Sleep and healing are also tightly related, which also explains why we sleep more during our sickness.

 One of the consequences of long-term sleep deprivation is a weakened immune system which leaves us less protected when the next bug comes along.
 Sleep should be at the top of the list of things to do while you are socially distancing to fight against coronavirus spread.